-The Job Center of Lake County partners in collaboration with the Workforce Board developed a service integration plan.
-The agreed upon Service Integration Action Plan provides a description of how Job Center partners will align and coordinate services as required by the State of Illinois Service Integration Policy (WIOA Policy Chapter 1, Section 13).
+XI.
+The Job Center of Lake County Service Integration Action Planning agreed upon Service Integration Action Plan provides a description of how Job Center partners will align and coordinate services as required by the State of Illinois Service Integration Policy (WIOA Policy Chapter 1, Section 13).
 The Service Integration Action Plan and any subsequent modifications is incorporated by reference into this plan.